-Credit students and continuing education students are positive about safety, the appearance of the campus, and the education they are getting at GCC.
+Credit students and continuing education students are positive about safety, the appearance of the campus, and the college's friendliness toward students.
 Credit students are not satisfied with parking, food services, and the availability of classes.
 Similarly, continuing education students have negative views of parking and food services.